MohamedaliAl-Hasiniani/Portfolio/README.md

-# Portfolio
-Quick summary of what I know

 # Hi, I'm Mohamedali,

 I live in the UK, and have been learning in a Data Bootcamp.
 I have learnt Python, SQL, Excel, Power BI, Tableau, and Azure in this.